-If you spend a lot of time in your conservatory over winter – you want to make sure it’s warm and cosy enough to do so.
+If you spend a lot of time in your conservatory all year round, you want to ensure it’s a bright and pleasant room — no matter the weather.

 Types of conservatory underfloor heating